adamsilver/fdpb/05-Inbox-Management.md

 </div>
 ```

+- By using Javascript we can detect when there isn't enough space and convert the mark-up into a collapsible menu.
 - The `aria-haspopup` attribute indicates that the button shows a menu.
 It acts as warning that, when pressed, the user will be moved to the “popup” menu.
 - The `<span>` inside the button contains the unicode for a black down-pointing small triangle.
 Conventionally this indicates visually what `aria-haspopup` does non-visually&mdash;that pressing the button reveals something below it.
 The `aria-hidden="true"`attribution prevents screen readers from announcing “down pointing triangle” or similar.
 Thanks to `aria-haspopup`, it’s not needed in the non-visual context.
 - The `aria-haspopup` property is complemented by `aria-expanded`.
 This tells users whether the menu is currently in an expanded or collapsed state by toggling between true and false values.